Viewport daemon, relay, and hosted runtime are available in alpha. Surfaces may change.

 • Schema-per-tenant or DB-per-tenant isolation.
 Single shared DB with row-level scope.
 If that's a non-starter for your security posture, talk to us about on-prem.

 • Org-to-org sharing.
-You can't share a workflow from org A into org B. Export/import is on the roadmap.
+You can't share a workflow from org A into org B. Export/import is not available yet.

 • Cross-org search.
 Each org search is its own.
 We don't have a global "search across all my orgs."